-Dwight Peck's low-res photos
+Dwight Peck's farm photos

 Farms of the Jura in winter

-[The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
-These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.]
+The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
+These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.

 La Perrause

-La Perrause lies on a bump (1353m) on the flats to the northeast of the road between the Col du Marchairuz and the Vallée du Joux.
+La Perrause sits on a bump (1353m) on the flats to the northeast of the road between the Col du Marchairuz and the Vallée du Joux.
 Approaching from the southwest on a very chilly day, 18 February 2006

-Grand Cunay's still in the background, four years later.
+Grand Cunay's in the background.

 The north corner in a brisk snowy wind, 18 February 2006